 Supply Chain Enabled

-Published: October 1, 2022
+Published: May 1, 2024

 Author: Prashant Kumar

-Fundamentally, supply chain strategy is required, not only to support overall corporate strategy, but in many cases also to shape strategy by enabling new opportunities for growth and differentiation.
-By bridging customer needs and supplier capabilities the supply chain strategy will define a company’s core competencies, core processes, and will choose its suppliers and its tiers accordingly.
+Fundamentally, supply chain strategy is required, not only to support overall corporate strategy, but in many cases to also shape strategy by enabling new opportunities for growth and differentiation.
+By bridging customer needs and supplier capabilities, the supply chain strategy will define a company’s core competencies, core processes, and will choose its suppliers and its tiers accordingly.
 Procurement and supplier strategy is a critical component of the overall supply chain strategy.
 It involves identifying key sourcing principles, defining a strategy statement, understanding the portfolio of supply inputs and their use in developing procurement strategies, and analysing the strategies to achieve competitive advantage.

 Sourcing Process